go-gitea/gitea/docs/content/doc/help/troubleshooting.en-us.md

 * On the client:
   * Ensure the public and private ssh keys are added to the correct Gitea user.
-  * Make sure there are no issues in the remote url, ensure the name of the git user (before the `@`) is spelled correctly.
+  * Make sure there are no issues in the remote url.
+In particular, ensure the name of the git user (before the `@`) is spelled correctly.
   * Ensure public and private ssh keys are correct on client machine.
   * Try to connect using ssh (ssh git@myremote.example) to ensure a connection